bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 So the very first things that are sent are really, in fact, the public keys to each other for the Diffie-Hellman key exchange.
 So they could both agree on a encryption key or rather set on encryption keys.
 And for that, a new scheme of encoding public keys used.
-This is this Alligator Swift, where Peter Wille, Tim Ruffing, I think did a great work on the, they basically took the idea from a paper from other researchers and put it in a way in the LibSecP library to make it available for us.
+This is this Alligator Swift, where Peter Wille, Tim Ruffing, I think did a great work, they basically took the idea from a paper from other researchers and put it in a way in the LibSecP library to make it available for us.
 And that PR just got merged a few days ago.
 So we see some nice progress there.

 Mike Schmidt: 00:27:32

-And the next-
-you can't even see that initial public key exchange, that initial key exchange is obfuscated in a way that...
+You can't even see that initial public key exchange, that initial key exchange is obfuscated in a way that...
 So what ways are there then, if you're an eavesdropper on this connection to...
 Is there the frequency of the transmission of information or is there anything that they can key off of?